 On Monday 7 May, Te Mata Park Trust met with representatives of Craggy Range, Te Taiwhenua o Heretaunga, Ngati Kahungunu, Hawke’s Bay Regional Council and Hastings District Council.

-“Te Mata Park Trust Board continue to support Craggy Range in finding a suitable solution, that best serves the interests of the wider community,” comments Mike Devonshire, Chairman of Te Mata Park Trust Board.
+“Te Mata Park Trust Board continue to support Hastings District Council and Maori, as well as Craggy Range, in finding a suitable solution, that best serves the interests of the wider community,” comments Mike Devonshire, Chairman of Te Mata Park Trust Board.

 Commissioned by Craggy Range, the landscaping report sets out five options, all of which have been assessed for their landscape and legal consequences, and feasibility.